 - 4.1 The administering authority has a standard form of admission agreement that it will expect admission bodies to enter into prior to being admitted to the Pension Fund (the current draft agreements are available on the pension fund's website as appropriate).
-This standard form incorporates the requirements within the Regulations in relation to matters that should be included in admission agreements (including those that specifically relate to Transferee Bodies as referred to at 2.4.4 above where applicable). - 4.2 The bond agreement should normally be entered into at the same time as the admission agreement; however, there may be exceptional circumstances whereby the administering authority will permit the bond agreement to be entered into after the transfer date provided that the admission agreement is clear that a bond must be entered into. - 4.3 In the event that the actuary has been unable to calculate the contribution rate (e.g. as a result of information not being provided in time), the admission agreement will not normally be entered into until the rate has been calculated.
-In such circumstances or where the admission agreement has not been entered into for any other reason, the admission body may be permitted to still participate in the Pension Fund pending the admission agreement being entered into (at the sole discretion of the administering authority), in which case its admission will be governed by the terms of the standard form of admission agreement, as appropriate, and the admission body is deemed to be bound by such terms for the period for which it participates in the Pension Fund.
-Alternatively, the administering authority may require the employees to be transferred to the associated Scheme Employer for LGPS membership purposes and that employer shall be responsible for all contributions up to the point at which the employees' pension liabilities are able to transfer to the new admission body.
-The administering authority will either specify a contribution rate to be paid by the admission body or Scheme Employer in the intervening period until the admission body is in a position to participate in the Pension Fund and pay its own contribution rate or, in the case of a rate yet to be determined, shall require the admission body to pay the contributions retrospectively once the rate has been calculated.
+This standard form incorporates the requirements within the Regulations in relation to matters that should be included in admission agreements (including those that specifically relate to Transferee Bodies as referred to at 2.4.4 above where applicable). - 4.2 Any bond agreement should normally be entered into at the same time as the admission agreement; however, there may be exceptional circumstances whereby the administering authority will permit the bond agreement to be entered into after the transfer date provided that the admission agreement is clear that a bond must be entered into. - 4.3 In the event that the actuary has been unable to calculate the contribution rate (e.g. as a result of information not being provided in time), the admission agreement will not normally be entered into until the rate has been calculated. - 4.4 While the Regulations enable an admission agreement to take effect on a date prior to the date it was actually executed, in such circumstances where the employer contribution rate has not been confirmed by the actuary or where the admission agreement has not been entered into for any other reason, the admission body will not be entitled to participate in the Pension Fund until everything that is required to enable the admission agreement to be signed is in place.
+Once the admission agreement is in place then a retrospective effective date can be applied, and the admission body required to remit to the fund the necessary arears of employee and employer pension contributions and provide the necessary membership data required by the administering authority.

-4.4 Please note, the Admission Agreement templates are available on the pension funds website
+4.5 \Please note, the Admission Agreement templates are available on the pension funds website